Where to see snowdrops in Devon

-NT gardens, parks and countryside are open for local people to exercise, including Killerton House, where you can spot the little bloomers around the gardens, Dane’s Wood and Ashclyst Forest.
-A step too far?
-The 6,400 acre estate – and it’s quirky Bear Hut – featured recently on George Clarke’s National Trust Unlocked.
+NT gardens and parks are a good place to look, including Killerton House, where you can spot the little bloomers around the gardens, Dane’s Wood and Ashclyst Forest.

-While Coleton Fishacre remains closed until spring, you can snowdrop-spot in Knightshayes parkland and Impey Wood, as well as the Boundary Walk at Plymouth’s Saltram House where if you can bear to tear your eyes from the snowdrops, you get beautiful estuary views too.
+You can snowdrop spot at Coleton Fishacre with the backdrop of the one-time D’oyly Carte Arts & Crafts home and stunning sea views, at Knightshayes parkland and Impey Wood, as well as the Boundary Walk at Plymouth’s Saltram House where if you can bear to tear your eyes from the snowdrops, you get beautiful estuary views too.

 Alternatively, follow the NT trail from Kinever Valley to Bennett’s Mouth which starts at Mortehoe, down a hidden wooded valley filled with snowdrops and brings you out at a delightful little cove by the sea.

 Snowdrop Festival, The Garden House, Buckland Monachorum, until 27 Feb